South Carolina lawyer Alex Murdaugh to resign from firm, enter rehab after wife and son shot dead

 SOUTH CAROLINA LAWYER ALEX MURDAUGH SHOT MONTHS AFTER WIFE, SON KILLED IN UNSOLVED CASE

 "The murders of my wife and son have caused an incredibly difficult time in my life.
 I have made a lot of decisions that I truly regret.
-I’m resigning from my law firm and entering rehab after a long battle that has been exacerbated these murders," Murdaugh said in a statement released through his lawyer, Dick Harpootlian, WCSC-TV reported.
+I’m resigning from my law firm and entering rehab after a long battle that has been exacerbated these murders," Murdaugh said in a statement sent to Fox News.
 "I am immensely sorry to everyone I’ve hurt including my family, friends and colleagues.
 I ask for prayers as I rehabilitate myself and my relationships."

-Fox News has reached out to Harpootlian and Murdaugh's other attorney, Jim Griffin.
+Fox News has reached out to his lawyers Richard Harpootlian and Jim Griffin.

 It was unclear if Saturday's shooting was related to the double slaying of his wife and son.
 A family spokesperson said Murdaugh is expected to survive.